chinsomnia/API-Project/README.md

 1. The website fetches random images of cats and dogs from the API.
 2. Two images are displayed side by side.
 3. Users click on the image they prefer.
-4. The chosen image is highlighted as the winner.
+4. The click is counted as a score.
 5. A new set of images is fetched for the next round.

 ## API Reference